Acupuncture in Cincinnati for headaches, pain, sciatica, infertility, stress, depression, general health and much more

 Dr. Sheng uses distal method with most needles inserted distal to the problem area, while most acupuncturists trained in the United Sates use local approach treating musculoskeletal problems.
 Dr. Sheng’s style is more comfortable, more effective and better accepted by most patients.

-Dr. Sheng balances Yin and Yang while treating local problems.
-That is his approach as an integrative physician.
+Dr. Sheng's holistic health care balances Yin and Yang while treating local problems.
+That is his approach to alternative medicine as an integrative physician.
 His patients feel more relaxed and more energetic.

 Is acupuncture safe?
 How does it feel?
 Is it painful?